bunkerity/bunkerweb/docs/upgrading.md

     Every api related setting that you declare on the BunkerWeb container **have to be mirrored on the Scheduler container** so that it keeps working, as the configuration will be overwritten by the Scheduler's generated configuration.

+### Default values and new settings

+The default value of some settings have changed and we have added many other settings, we recommend you read the [security tuning](security-tuning.md) and [settings](settings.md) sections of the documentation.

+### Templates

+We added a new feature called **templates**.
+Templates provide a structured and standardized approach to defining settings and custom configurations, check the [concepts/templates](concepts.md#templates) section for more information.

 ## Upgrade from 1.4.X

 !!! warning "Read this if you were a 1.4.X user"